 Environmental groups sue the federal government to protect Florida's manatees

-More than 2,000 of the gentle sea cows have died in Florida in the last two years, mainly from algae blooms that smother the sea grasses they need to survive.
+More than 2,000 of the gentle sea cows have died in Florida in the last two years, mainly from algae blooms that smothers the sea grasses they need to survive.

 Four environmental groups announced Tuesday that they are suing the federal government for failing to protect the West Indian Manatee.

 The manatee's numbers have dropped precipitously in the past two years.
-The highest number of deaths took place in the Indian River Lagoon along Florida's Atlantic coast, where too many nutrients in the water from human use spurred the growth of algae, which smothered seagrasses that manatees eat.
+The biggest amount of deaths took place in the Indian River Lagoon along Florida's Atlantic coast, where too many nutrients in the water from human use spurred the growth of algae, which smothered seagrasses that manatees eat.

 The algae blooms and red tide have killed nearly 2,000 manatees in the past two years.
 This means one out of every five manatees in the state have died recently.

-Federal environmental officials had shifted the species from endangered to threatened in 2017.
+Federal environmental officials had de-listed the species from endangered to threatened in 2017.

 In November, the groups petitioned the U.S. Fish and Wildlife Service to reclassify the mammals from threatened to endangered.
 Federal law requires a response to that petition within three months.
 It has now been five months, said Ragan Whitlock, an attorney with the group Center for Biological Diversity, based in St. Petersburg.